 Recovering from a dog attack is emotionally and physically exhausting.
 We strive to make it easier by fighting for the justice you deserve.

-The Law Offices of Randolph Rice handles dog bite injury lawsuits across Maryland.
+The Rice, Murtha & Psoras handles dog bite injury lawsuits across Maryland.
 If you were bitten by a dog in Maryland, we may be able to help you file a personal injury claim.
 For a free legal consultation, contact us online today, or call (410) 694-7291.